finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventsApi.md

                 // uncomment the below to set overrides at the request level
                 // ResourceListOfInstrumentEventHolder result = apiInstance.QueryInstrumentEvents(limit, page, queryInstrumentEventsRequest, opts: opts);

-                // [EARLY ACCESS] QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.
+                // QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.
                 ResourceListOfInstrumentEventHolder result = apiInstance.QueryInstrumentEvents(limit, page, queryInstrumentEventsRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }